 about fleur GRENIER.

-“Fluid sculptural forms are the key words I use with my work, with the sculptural not being detrimental to the function of the piece.
-This drives the design of my work but also my understanding of the material.
-I am constantly looking at ways to work it and discover new ways to manipulate it to achieve an aspired outcome.
+Fluid sculptural forms are the key words I use with my work, with the sculptural not being detrimental to the function of the piece.
+This drives the design of my work, but also my understanding of the material.
+I am constantly looking at ways to work with it and discover new ways to manipulate it to achieve an aspired outcome.

 The ceremony is now done purely for makers to register their marks so future generations can identify pewter pieces.
 The ceremony involves stamping a name punch onto a pewter sheet in front of the court and the master.